DistributeCompute/csci-596-project/README.md

 The selection of series and integrals for this project is carefully curated to ensure that each can be broken down effectively into a component series that converges swiftly.
 This approach not only facilitates efficient computation but also allows for the exploration of intricate mathematical relationships and properties in a computationally feasible manner.
 By focusing on both constants known for their fast convergence and integrals that can similarly be approximated by series, this project caters to a wide range of scientific and engineering applications, offering tools to solve complex problems where precision is paramount.

+A key aspect of this project is the identification and exploitation of iterative patterns within the chosen series.
+Many mathematical constants and integrals can be expressed as series with recurring structures or predictable term-to-term relationships.
+By recognizing these patterns, we can:
+* Develop efficient algorithms that capitalize on the series' inherent structure.
+* Distribute computations across multiple processors, significantly accelerating the calculation process.
+* Achieve high precision results in a fraction of the time required by traditional sequential methods.

 ## Supported Constants and Integrals
 Here are some examples of constants and definite integrals, along with their formulas and series approximations, that our project can efficiently approximate: